IntersectMBO/cardano-formal-specifications/README.md

 features.

 Most specifications are in their own repositories which we link to below.
-The Cardano performance model will be in this repo.
+The Cardano performance model will be is in this repo.
 In the future it may also house a 'Cardano Node properties' library, which would combine the Consensus and Ledger specifications and prove combined properties about them that cannot be stated or proven about